 Once you are injured in an accident, you may feel overwhelmed and alone.
 At the law firm of Attorney Mark Rufo, we champion New Hampshire accident victims and are here to answer your most personal questions relating to your case, so you can make the best decisions for your finances and your health.

-While we encourage you to schedule a free consultation to discuss your questions, below are some we receive most often at our firm.
+While we encourage you to schedule a consultation to get your questions answered, below are some we receive most often at our firm.